lizardsystem/lizard-connector/README.rst

 Connector to Lizard api (e.g. https://demo.lizard.net/api/v2) for python.

 Includes:
-- Endpoints (Lizard api endoints, e.g. TimeseriesEndpoint)
+- Datatypes (experimental / alpha)
+- Endpoint (Easy access to Lizard api endpoints)
 - Connector (http handling)
 - queryfunctions for special cases such as geographical queries and time related queries other queries can be input as a dictionary